When the stores start selling holiday decor, the frosted pinecones always catch my eye.

 I’ve also just arranged them on my coffee table.
 Let me know how you used your frosted pinecones in the comments!

-Don’t forget to pin it:
+Don’t forget to pin this Frosted Pinecones tutorial:

 So pretty Nathalie!